Price

 Chile’s modern capital of Santiago is one of the largest cities in the Americas.
 Its impressive neoclassical, neo-Gothic, art deco and other architecture spans several centuries.
 Santiago’s gateway, Valparaíso, is often compared to San Francisco for its many cerros, or hills.
 The city prospered as a major port until the opening of the Panama Canal rendered it unnecessary.
 Quaint Victorian-era architecture recalling its 19th-century affluence and steeply sloped barrios are linked by ascensores, or funiculars, and winding byways.
 From Los Cerros, the views are spectacular.

 Traverse the world’s largest ocean, which covers almost 64 million square miles.
 At twice the size of the Atlantic, the Pacific is an ocean of extremes.
 Renew your body, mind and spirit in our Scandinavian-inspired spa, a Nordic sanctuary of holistic wellness, today while at sea.
-Whether you unwind in the Sauna, refresh in the Snow Grotto or take a dip in the Thermal Pool, you will feel recharged and revitalized.
+Whether you unwind in the Sauna, relax in the Warming Cave or take a dip in the Spa Pool, you will feel recharged and revitalized.

 Iquique enjoys a scenic locale between the Pacific Ocean and the Pampa del Tamarugal, a vast plateau within the Atacama Desert.
 This bustling city was once part of Peru and grew prosperous from saltpeter mining.
 It was ceded to Chile in 1883 after the War of the Pacific.
 Today, Iquique boasts many architectural treasures around its central Arturo Prat Square, from the stately Municipal Theater and the elegant Casino Español to a Gothic and Moorish-style Clock Tower.
 The city’s well-preserved Georgian-style homes are a picturesque legacy from the 19th-century mining boom.